BrandonHe/sdl_evolution/proposals/nnnn-add-setMediaPlayMode.md

 ## Introduction

-This proposal is about adding new function name SetMediaPlayMode.
+This proposal is about supporting media play mode by adding new RPC `SetMediaPlayMode`.

 ## Motivation

 Currently, if a SDL connected `AppHMIType` is `MEDIA`, SDL dosen't support media play mode setting.
-Media play mode is widely supported in media player, almost all devices (including SYNC) and apps are supporting this feature, shuffle mode and repeat mode are mostly used in media playback.
+Media play mode is widely supported in media player, almost all media devices (including SYNC) and music apps are supporting this feature, shuffle mode and repeat mode are mostly used in media playback.
 This will help improve user experience.

 ## Proposed solution

-When a new Media type mobile app connected HU via SDL, it sends RPC `setMediaPlayMode` request, if HU support this function, it will response `SUCCESS`, otherwise, it will reponse `INVALID_DATA`.
+The proposed solution to this issue is to add new RPC `SetMediaPlayMode`.
+When a new Media type mobile app connected HU via SDL, it would send request RPC `setMediaPlayMode`, if HU support this function, it will response `SUCCESS`, otherwise, it will reponse `INVALID_DATA`.

 ### HMI API

-Add `repeatMode` and `shuffleMode` mode and `setMediaPlayMode`
+Add new enum `repeatMode`, new enum `shuffleMode` and new function `setMediaPlayMode`to handle this two enums.
 ```xml
 <enum name="RepeatMode">
   <description>Sets the repeat mode of the media player.</description>